learn-co-curriculum/hs-advanced-web-design-teachers-guide-js-class/README.md

 + Again - THIS IS A TOUGH LAB.
 If you are up for the challenge work together, take it one step at a time and don’t be afraid to ask for help!

-<a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-js-class' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-js-class' title='SWABATs'>SWABATs</a> on Learn.co and start learning to code for free.</p>